Cerebellum-Network/ddc-cli/README.md

 > **_NOTE:_**  Subscription in SC required (except dev environment where SC is mocked).
 If appPubkey and appPrivKey are not present - new app will be generated (dev only).

-## Behaviour storage
+## Event storage

 ### produce

-To produce data to Behaviour DDC (bootstrapNodes, appPubKey and appPrivKey from configuration are used):
+To produce data to Event DDC (bootstrapNodes, appPubKey and appPrivKey from configuration are used):

 ```shell script
 ddc-cli produce -d test_data -u test_user